miyako/4d-presentation-summit-2023/Go Places with SystemWorkers!/README.md

 ## Examples

 4D is not partculary versitle when it comes to processing proprietary data formats.
 For example, it doesn't have a robust CSV converter.
-On the other hand, there are standard libraries for CSV[^golangcsv] in Go.
-You might want to look for ready-to-go solutions.
+On the other hand, there are standard libraries for CSV[^golangcsv], XML[^golangxml] and JSON[^golangjson] in Go.
+You can probably find ready-to-go solutions in no time.

 * https://gosamples.dev/csv-to-json/